 Sometimes the only way to keep yourself moving forward is to detach and reset.
-To that end, Attorney at Work and Analog Attorney are pleased to bring you a new series aimed at helping you disconnect from the stress of lawyering through … art.
+Some in the legal profession disconnect from the stress of lawyering through … art.
 Not gallery walks or museum websites (though those are fine).
 Doing art.
 Making stuff.
-Articles will address a different style or practice of visual arts and provide a list of the basic materials and resources you need to get started.
-First up: The benefits of painting plein air.
+So let’s talk about the benefits of painting plein air.

 Painting plein air is painting outdoors, a technique popularized by the French Impressionists.
 The image of a painter we most often conjure — a rumpled artist sitting at an easel in a setting dripping with quaint — is the image of a painter working en plein air.
 Monet did it.
 The three “great ladies” of French Impressionism, Berthe Morisot, Marie Bracquemond and Mary Cassatt, all painted outdoors.
 Their art remains vibrantly influential more than a century after they painted.

 Painting Plein Air Is More Than Just Painting Outside